nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Deleting a patient

-1. Deleting a patient while all patient are being shown
+1. Deleting a patient while all patients are being shown

     1. Prerequisites: List all patient using the `list` command.
 Multiple patients in the list.